Deep vein thrombosis: Pathophysiology

 Blood has a natural tendency to clot when blood vessels are damaged (hemostasis) to minimize blood loss.
 Clotting is activated by the coagulation cascade, and the clearing of clots that are no longer needed is accomplished by the process of fibrinolysis.
 Reductions in fibrinolysis or increases in coagulation can increase the risk of DVT.

 DVT often develops in the calf veins and "grows" in the direction of venous flow, towards the heart.
 DVT most frequently affects veins in the leg or pelvis including the popliteal vein (behind the knee), femoral vein (of the thigh), and iliac veins of the pelvis.
 Extensive lower-extremity DVT can even reach into the inferior vena cava (in the abdomen).
 Upper extremity DVT most commonly affects the subclavian, axillary, and jugular veins.

-The process of fibrinolysis, where DVT clots can be dissolved back into the blood, acts to temper the process of thrombus growth.
+The process of fibrinolysis, where DVT clots can be dissolved back into the blood, tempers thrombus growth.
 This is the preferred process.
-Aside from the potentially deadly process of embolization, a clot can resolve through organization, which can damage the valves of veins, cause vein fibrosis, and result in non-compliant veins.
+Aside from the potentially deadly embolization process, a clot can resolve through organization, which can damage venous valves, cause venous fibrosis, and result in non-compliant veins.
 Organization of a thrombus into the vein can occur at the third stage of its pathological development, in which collagen becomes the characteristic component.
 The first pathological stage is marked by red blood cells, and the second is characterized by medium-textured fibrin.

 Upper extremity DVTs can occur in the subclavian, axillary, brachial, ulnar, and radial veins (pictured) and the jugular and brachiocephalic veins (not pictured).
-The cephalic and basilic veins, however, are superficial veins.
+The cephalic and basilic veins, however, are superficial.